Cytomegalovirus infection is caused by a virus.

 Handwashing can help prevent spread of the virus.

-Cytomegalovirus infection cannot be cured, but some antiviral drugs can limit the problems caused by infection.
+Cytomegalovirus infection cannot be cured, but some antivirals can limit the problems caused by infection.

 When a baby contracts CMV infection in the uterus, it is called congenital CMV infection.
 When a baby develops the infection immediately before, during, or shortly after birth, it is called perinatal CMV infection.
 CMV infection is the most common congenital viral infection.

-Premature infants are at higher risk of developing symptoms from CMV infection because they are less likely to have protective antibodies from their mother.
+Preterm infants Preterm (Premature) Newborns A preterm newborn is a baby delivered before 37 weeks of gestation.
+Depending on when they are born, preterm newborns may have underdeveloped organs that are not be ready to function outside... read more are at higher risk of developing symptoms from CMV infection because they are less likely to have protective antibodies from their mother.

 Of newborns who are infected with CMV before birth, only about 10% have symptoms.